ty-elastic/k8s-otel-finance/instruqt/o11y--course--field--o11y-200-attributes--main/03-adding-span-attributes/assignment.md

 timelimit: 600
 enhanced_loading: null
 ---
+Adding labels to spans
+===

+Most/all existing APM frameworks do offer the ability to add labels to your traces, with some caveats:
+* adding labels generally means adding custom observability code to your service
+* prior to OpenTelemetry, each vendor had their own API for adding labels, so adding labels meant vendor lock-in
+* there was no way to automatically propagate labels through your services, so custom code would have to be added to each service in the calling chain leading to a similar problem as logs: each developer could name the `customer_id` label in a different fashion complicating search

+Let's see how OpenTelemetry can help address these concerns!

 Adding span attributes
 ===
 Among its many virtues, OpenTelemetry's support for common attributes which span across observability signals and your distributed services not only provides a solution to the aforementioned problems, but will also fuel the ML and AI based analysis we will consider in subsequent labs.